frantisekfarka/ac21007_lab/lab06/README.md

 ``myProgram``, the main entry point of this program is in a file Main.hs, and all the source files are stored within the ``src`` directory.
 This executable also uses an additional module (source file): ``SortingAlgs.hs``.
-You can generate such a package description using the "cabal init" utility, which you know from the last lab.
+You can generate such a package description using the ``cabal init`` utility, which you know from the last lab.
 The rest of the description of cabal package specification in that labs also applies.